Integration with React

 npm run dev

-The app will be available locally, usually at http://localhost:3000
+The app will start on localhost, usually at something like http://localhost:3000.

 Creating Kanban

-Next, grab the DHTMLX Kanban source code.
-First, stop the app and install the Kanban package.
+To get started with DHTMLX Kanban, grab the source code.
+It's best to stop the app first, then install the Kanban package.

 Step 1.
 Package installation

-Download the trial Kanban package and follow the instructions in its README file.
-Remember, the trial version is good for 30 days.
+Download the trial Kanban package and follow the README instructions.
+The trial version is available for 30 days.

 Step 2.
 Component creation